UlyssesZh/UlyssesZh.github.io/my_pages/about.md

 (which is a really rare occasion), [contact me](/contact).
 I will be happy if I know there are people interested in my blog!

-Note that if the browser tells you that my site is trying to run some dangerous scripts, it is just loading necessary scripts for mathematical equations
+Feel free to turn off JavaScript in your browser!
-(such as Equation [@eq:least-action] shown below) to be rendered in my pages.
+Equations (such as Equation [@eq:least-action] shown below) can be rendered nicely without JavaScript.
+The only broken things would be comments, search engine, and (maybe disgusting) trackings.

 Finally, I would like to tell you what I think is the most beautiful equations of all.